brianstokesUT/Hybrid-Jay/Bioinformatics/README.md

 # Genomic Methods
 ## Summary
-We used WGS data from the hybrid individual to determine ancestry using BLAST methodology.
+We used WGS data from the hybrid individual to determine ancestry using BLAST+ methodology.
 We assumed the majority of mitochondrial sequences were passed down by the hybrid's maternal species while autosomal sequences were passed by both maternal and paternal species.

 ## Hybrid Data Generation